MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x1d8--ucmucsi-failure.md

 ## Resolution
 -----

-A UCSI Command typically fails when UCSI firmware is not responsive and UcmUcsiCx times out on a UCSI command.
+A UCSI Command typically fails when UCSI firmware is not responsive and UcmUcsiCx times out on a UCSI command or the UCSI firmware has indicated an error in response to a critical UCSI command sent by UcmUcsiCx.

-Run `!rcdrkd.rcdrlogdump UcmUcsiCx` for more information.
+Run `!rcdrkd.rcdrlogdump UcmUcsiCx` for more information on the cause of this failure.

+For more information on analyzing this bug check, see this blog post - [Debugging UCSI firmware failures]([https://techcommunity.microsoft.com/t5/Microsoft-USB-Blog/Debugging-UCSI-firmware-failures/ba-p/283226).

 ## See Also